Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_21_en.md

 #### Q. Will my released updates be optional / mandatory?

 A. If the scripts have been implemented as specified in the [Maintaining your RPG Maker XP Scripts](#maintaining-your-rpg-maker-xp-scripts) section, it is possible to control whether the version checking / updating will be forcibly done when showing the game load screen by setting the parameters `FORCE_VERSION_CHECK` and `FORCE_UPDATE` of the `pu_config` file.
-Note that if `FORCE_UPDATE` is set to a `false` value, then the update logic will have to be called somewhere else, for example, a menu button as exemplified in section [Optional code snippets](#optional-code-snippets).
-Also note that setting `FORCE_VERSION_CHECK` to a `false` value will deactivate the PokéUpdater unless the version validation is performed elsewhere.
+Note that setting `FORCE_VERSION_CHECK` to a `false` value will deactivate the PokéUpdater unless the version validation is performed elsewhere.

 #### Q. I don't want to use the PokéUpdater executable, but I still want to notify my users that a new version has been released.
 Is it possible to do this with the provided scripts?